moses-kabungo/biblebee-api/README.md

 # BiblebeeApi

-An ethuthiastic API for the bible app clients.
-(Find it)[https://biblebee-api-035c43b7cf89.herokuapp.com/docs]
+An ethuthiastic API for the bible app clients. [https://biblebee-api-035c43b7cf89.herokuapp.com/docs](Find it)

 ## Deployment